Skip to content

 1. [Script Info] Section

-This section contains metadata about the subtitle file, defining some basic information about the subtitles.
+This section contains the metadata of the subtitle file, defining some basic information about the subtitles.

 ini